ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_coastal_data.rst

 This example shows how to plot the PO4 distribution in each basin.

+This example is independent from GENIE's mask

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-25
+GENERATED FROM PYTHON SOURCE LINES 10-27

 .. image-sg:: /auto_examples/images/sphx_glr_plot_coastal_data_001.png
-   :alt: plot coastal data
+   :alt: time = 9.5 [Year mid-point]
    :srcset: /auto_examples/images/sphx_glr_plot_coastal_data_001.png
    :class: sphx-glr-single-img